-ompetency.
 Fourth, lawyers have special ethical responsibilities in working with clients whose capacity for making decisions may be diminished.
 Lawyers must treat the impaired person with the same attention and respect to which every client is entitled.
 This means meeting privately with the client and giving him or her enough time to explain what he or she wants.
+Meeting in private with the client helps the lawyer ensure that the client understands the issue and is making his or her own choices.

 "But Mom's not going to be able to explain (or understand, or remember) everything!" you might say.
-We find that most older people who come here are able to tell us what the problem is and how we can help.
+We find that most people who come here are able to tell us what the problem is and how we can help.
 Sometimes we'll need to ask relatives for details such as addresses or dates or phone numbers, but even people in the early stages of Alzheimer's disease can usually communicate well enough to give us direction.

 Assessing a client's capacity to make decisions is part of our getting to know the client.
-While most clients can explain a problem and what it is they want, there will be some clients who cannot.
+While most clients can explain a problem and what it is they want, there will be some clients who cannot and many who need additional time and supports.
 Speaking privately allows us to find this out.
 When family members answer all the questions, it makes it difficult for us to determine our client's level of understanding.